Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 A glass of water is indeed the best way to keep hydrated.

-So, let’s start enlisting some alternative ways to become hydrated.
+So, let’s start by listing some alternative ways to stay hydrated.

 Edible and Drinkable

 Who says you can’t have your water — and eat it, too?
-According to the Institute of Medicine’s recommendations, we should eat 20 percent of our daily water intake.
+According to the Institute of Medicine’s recommendations, we should consume 20 percent of our daily water intake

 Soup, yogurt, and oatmeal are all great fluid-filled foods.
 But these summer-friendly fruits and veggies can also help with hydration.
 Next time you’re feeling thirsty, pile these on your plate.

-Lettuce has 96% of water.
-It is one of those green vegetables that have high water content.
-Zucchini, radish, and celery compose 95 percent water.
+Lettuce has 96% water.
+It is one of those green vegetables that has high water content.
+Zucchini, radish, and celery are composed of 95 percent water.

-Ninety-four percent of tomatoes ' weight is water, and green cabbage is 93 percent water.
+Ninety-four percent of a tomato's weight is water, and green cabbage is 93 percent water.
 Vegetables that contain 92 % water include cauliflower, eggplant, red cabbage, peppers, and spinach.

 Strawberries are always a sweet treat that is perfect for staying hydrated.
-They are 92 % water (most of the berries are) and are loaded with fiber and vitamin C.
+They are 92% water (most berries are) and are loaded with fiber and vitamin C.

 Whether you slice or dice them, cucumbers keep cool at the number one spot on the water-logged fruits and vegetables list.
 Composed of 96 percent water, they have no saturated fat or cholesterol and are very high in vitamin K, B6, and iron.